liuzihe02/dsa/README.md

 | | | Hash Tables | | Greedy | | |
 | | | | | DP + Bottom-up Tabulation | | |

-## FAANG
+## Question Bank

 Zack Light made a [video](https://youtu.be/deJBbSdLzjo?si=ra7LI-TYvR_5w3SP) covering the actual algorithims asked by FAANG.
 These are pretty useful.

-Also check out the [company wise repo](https://github.com/liquidslr/leetcode-company-wise-problems) for the raw dataset on company questions
+Also check out the [company wise repo](https://github.com/liquidslr/leetcode-company-wise-problems) for the raw dataset on company questionbank, which are updated frequently

 And Zack's [youtube repo](https://github.com/Zackhardtoname/youtube_share) which houses analysis on company questions.
-I have cloned these repos locally, and used `Live Server` to view the question distribution. *Please* view these visualizations for the questions actually asked.
+I have cloned these repos locally, and used `Live Server` to view the question distribution.
+View these visualizations for the type questions actually asked.